 TESOL is very similar to TEFL and is essentially the same if you are looking to teach English in Singapore.
 However, it also qualifies you to teach English to someone who lives in an English-speaking country (i.e. you could teach English to foreigners back home).

 CELTA is simply a brand of TESOL teaching, operating under Cambridge University.
 CELTA courses are very well-respected because they are standardized and high-quality.

-Hybrid courses offer the theory online, with practical classroom training.
-While it is possible to find them in Singapore, you might as well do an in-person course if you are there, since they are generally more respected.
+Hybrid courses offer the theoretical side of TEFL online and the practical classroom training in-person.
+While it is possible to find them in Singapore, you might as well do an in-person course if you are there, since they are generally more highly regarded.

 Singapore is a modern metropolis where English is both generally spoken and in high demand.
 This makes it an ideal location for TEFL learning: the language barrier isn’t too overwhelming, but there will be a demand for your services when you complete your qualification.